circle-sphere/circle-sphere/README.md

 I'm majoring in **Statistics** and Consumer Science in SungKyunKwan University(SKKU) in Seoul, S.Korea.
 Plus, I have studied Computer Science since 2018.

 I'm interested in not only statistical analytics but also Machine Learning or XAI, and have applied them to my past project.
-Recently, I'm studying how to apply Nerual Network to tabular data efficiently.
+Recently, I'm studying how to apply Neural Network to tabular data efficiently.

 ## 📚Education